contents

 COFFEE CESSATION

-Quitting any caffeine (and there's tons of it in carbonated 'soft' drinks) can be a real headache.
+Quitting any caffeine (there's tons of it in carbonated 'soft' drinks) can be a real headache.
 Literally.
 It's still an addictive substance.
 Don't try to quit cold turkey.
 Just cut back gradually.
 Half a cup instead of a full, regular instead of espresso, test your resolve and fortitude; DON'T finish your cup, toss out the bottom several gulps, wean yourself off the acid fix.
 It's empowering and important to know you CAN get a grip on caffeine.
-It might take two weeks of gradual cutting back, but for me, the cold turkey headaches were a huge problem.
-(FYI: properly prescribed homeopathic medications were a huge help for me.)
+It might take two weeks of gradual cutting back, but for me, the cold turkey

 TEA